Google Analytics 4 for Shopify: complete setup guide 2026

 The impact on reporting is immediately visible:

-The 3 biggest advantages of GA4 for Shopify webshops:
+The 3 main benefits of GA4 for Shopify webshops:

-Automatic e-commerce tracking – No code edits needed, everything via Shopify app
+Automatic e-commerce tracking – No code edits required, everything via the Shopify app

-Cross-device customer insight – See the complete buying journey from mobile to desktop
+Cross-device customer insights – View the complete purchase journey from mobile to desktop

 AI-driven predictions – Identify high-value customers before they convert

-How do you create a GA4 property?
+How to create a GA4 property?
 Log in to Google Analytics, click Admin in the sidebar, select + Create Property in the top right.
-Enter property name (e.g., "Your Webshop - GA4"), choose timezone Europe/Brussels or Amsterdam, select EUR as currency.
+Enter the property name (e.g., "Your Webshop - GA4"), choose the timezone Europe/Brussels or Amsterdam, select EUR as the currency.
 This takes 5 minutes.

 Property configuration step by step

 Log in to Google Analytics and navigate to Admin in the left sidebar.
-Click + Create Property in the upper right corner.
+Click + Create Property in the top right.

 Configuration requirements:

-Property name: Choose clearly, for example, "Your Webshop - GA4 Production"
+Property name: Choose a clear name, for example, "Your Webshop - GA4 Production"

 Time zone: Europe/Brussels (Belgium) or Europe/Amsterdam (Netherlands)